zhanxw/rvtests/README.md

 This specifies single variant Wald and score test for association tests for every variant in the `input.vcf` file.
 The 6th column of the phenotype file, `phenotype.ped`, which is in PLINK format, is used.
 Rvtests will automatically check whether the phenotype is binary trait or quantitative trait.
+For binary trait, the recommended way of coding is to code controls as 1, cases as 2, missing phenotypes as -9 or 0.

 For other types of association tests, you can refer to [Models](#Models)